-Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So Female Caretakers Would Bathe, Diaper Him
+Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So That Female Caretakers Would Bathe, Diaper Him

-Police in Arizona say 31-year-old Paul Menchaca concocted a scheme where he pretended to have Down syndrome so female caregivers would give him baths and even “punish” the man for soiling a diaper he made them put onto him.
+Police in Arizona say 31-year-old Paul Menchaca concocted a scheme where he pretended to have Down syndrome — so that female caregivers would give him baths and even “punish” the man for soiling a diaper he made them put onto him.

 Police in Maricopa County arrested Menchaca this week at his parents’ home after the caregivers allegedly discovered that he did not have special needs, KTNV reported.
 Police say the 31-year-old man posed as a woman named “Amy” and took out an ad seeking a licensed caregiver to help a disabled man.